How To Write Great Headlines That Earn Clicks

 In the 10 minutes it takes me to devour my breakfast before work, I have already skimmed across numerous headlines and hundreds of advertisements (consciously and subconsciously).
 I need something that catches my eye, gets my attention, spikes my curiosity and raises my eyebrows before I actually click on it and read what it has to say.
 Most times, I long for that interesting headline enough that I won’t stop looking until I find it.

-When each of your readers is following hundreds, or thousands, of other twitter accounts, you need your tweets to stand out and get their attention in the split second it takes to read a headline.
+When each of your readers is following hundreds, or thousands, of other Twitter accounts, you need your tweets to stand out and get their attention in the split second it takes to read a headline.
 This is why headlines are so important.
 This is what will draw your readers in to actually see what you have written.
 If your headline isn’t compelling enough, it won’t matter what your article has to say.
 No one will ever see it.

 The headline will greatly influence your website traffic, bounce rates, conversions and trust.
 Millions of new blog posts, billions of new emails and thousands of hours of videos are uploaded online each day.
 However, only 20% of the people who see these new content pieces will make it past the headline.
 80% will read the headline and move on.
 Your headline is a first impression that can greatly determine the success of your articles, your website, and even your online business. (source) So knowing how to write great headlines is critical.

-Attracting a Reader
+Attracting a reader

 Research has shown over the years what kinds of things subliminally attract people to different things.
 Below are some ways you can easily draw attention to your headline and your article simply by phrasing the headline a certain way.

-Lists and Numbers
+Lists and numbers

 People love to look at lists and see numbers.
 A list of facts or things will draw attention to viewers as they are easily viewed and scannable.
 Numbers stand out in a line of text as well, drawing the attention to the headline overall.